DhruvaVinod/TextToTubeX/README.md

 # 🎬 TextToTubeX 🚀
-*Turn your text into tailored YouTube experiences.*

-**TextToTubeX** is a revamped version of our earlier project **TextToTube**.
+With a fresh new UI, smoother flow, and deeper personalization, **TextToTubeX** is your smart gateway to YouTube discovery.

 Give us a sentence, topic, or idea—and we'll fetch the most relevant YouTube videos to match it!

-With a fresh new UI, smoother flow, and deeper personalization, it's your smart gateway to YouTube discovery.

 👉 **Live Demo:** [https://deplyment-462519.web.app/](https://deplyment-462519.web.app/)